 "as a man does for his neighbor."
 Job describes how he wants that one in heaven to plead for him.
-(See: Simile)
+(See: Simile (p.
+1220)) (See: Simile (p.1220))

 I will go to a place

 Here Job is referring to himself dying.
-Alternate translation: "I will die and go to a place" (See: Assumed Knowledge and Implicit Information)
+Alternate translation: "I will die and go to a place" (See: Assumed Knowledge and Implicit Information (p.1130)) (See: Assumed Knowledge and Implicit Information (p.1130))

-ULT

-22 For when a few years have passed, I will go to a place from where I will not return.

 Job 16:22 :: Job 17

 Job 17

 Job 17 General Notes

 Structure and formatting

 The ULT sets the lines of this chapter farther to the right on the page than the rest of the text because it is a poem.
 This chapter is a continuation of Job's response to Eliphaz, but it is more directly addressed to Yahweh.

 Special concepts in this chapter

 Job's grief

 Job expresses grief or great sadness in this chapter.
 He awaits the justice and intercession of Yahweh as he awaits his own death.
-(See: curse, cursed, cursing and intercede, intercession)
+(See: [[rc:///tw/dict/bible/kt/curse]] and [[rc:///tw/dict/bible/kt/intercede]])

 Advocate

 Job describes the need for someone to intercede for him in heaven.
 This person would be his advocate and provide a witness for him.
 Although this is probably not intended as a prophecy, it closely parallels the way Jesus intercedes for people in heaven.
-(See: heaven, sky, heavens, heavenly and testimony, testify, witness, eyewitness, evidence and prophet, prophecy, prophesy, seer, prophetess)
+(See: [[rc://tw/dict/bible/kt/heaven]] and [[rc://tw/dict/bible/kt/testimony]] and prophet, prophecy, prophesy, seer, prophetess (p.1247))

-General Information:

 My spirit is consumed

-ULT

-1 My spirit is consumed, and my days are over; the grave is ready for me.

 Job refers to himself by his "spirit" to emphasize his inner emotions.
 He speaks of not having any strength left as if he were something that has been used up.
-Alternate translation: "I am consumed" or "I have lost all of my strength" (See: Synecdoche and Metaphor)
+Alternate translation: "I am consumed" or "I have lost all of my strength" (See: [[rc://ta/man/translate/figs-synecdoche]] and [[rc://ta/man/translate/figs-metaphor]]) (See: Synecdoche (p.1227))

 my days are over

-"my time is over" or "I am going to die soon"
+Alternate translation: "my time is over" or "I am going to die soon"

 the grave is ready for me

 This phrase describes "the grave" as if it is a person who will receive Job as a guest.
-Alternate translation: "soon I will be dead and buried" (See: Personification)
+Alternate translation: "soon I will be dead and buried" (See: Personification (p.1202)) (See: Personification (p.1202))

 Surely there are mockers with me

-"Those who are around me are mocking me"
+Alternate translation: "Those who are around me are mocking me"

 Surely

-"Certainly" or "There is no doubt that"
+Alternate translation: "Certainly" or "There is no doubt that"

 my eye must always see

 Job refers to himself by his "eyes" to emphasize what he sees.
-Alternate translation: "I must always see" or "I must always hear" (See: Synecdoche)
+Alternate translation: "I must always see" or "I must always hear" (See: Synecdoche (p.1227)) (See: Synecdoche (p.1227))

 their provocation

 "their insults."
 The word "provocation" can be expressed as a verb.
-Alternate translation: "them provoking me" or "them, trying to make me angry" (See: Abstract Nouns)
+Alternate translation: "them provoking me" or "them, trying to make me angry" (See: Abstract Nouns (p.1123)) (See: Abstract Nouns (p.1123))

-ULT

-2 Surely there are mockers with me; my eye must always see their provocation.

 Give now a pledge, be a guarantee for me with yourself

 Job begins to speak to God.
 Here he speaks of his situation as if he were in prison.
 He is asking God to provide a pledge so that he may be released.
-Alternate translation: "God, give now a pledge so that I

-may be released from this prison" or "pay for my release from prison" (See: Metaphor)
+Alternate translation: "God, give now a pledge so that I may be released from this prison" or "pay for my release from prison" (See: Metaphor (p.1186)) (See: Metaphor (p.1186))

-ULT

-3 Give now a pledge, be a guarantee for me with yourself; who else is there who will help me?

 who else is there who will help me?